tcotav/chefdk_getting_started/Notes.md

 There's apt.
 But that just grabs the cookbook.
 We want our recipe to use it.
 So we add a line just like the tomcat line, **BUT** we need it to update the local packages **BEFORE** it does the java install else... same failure.
 However, if we did it in the reverse order, it would fail this time and might work next time.
 Still, let's do it right (ish) this time.

+First we edit

+`recipes/default.rb`

+so that it looks like this

+    include_recipe 'apt'    # <---- we added this
+    include_recipe 'tomcat'

+and then let's give it a go!

     $ kitchen converge

 And what to my wondering eyes did appear?
 Well, not a lot of red error messages -- that's for sure.
 It worked.  **Virtual High Five**